 For best results, we recommend that you add 15 - 20 drops of ProtoSmokeTM, Seuthe, LGB or LVTS fluid before you run the engine.
 If you don't choose to add the fluid, then the smoke unit switch should be turned off.
 Failure to either add the fluid or turn the switch off could lead to damage to the smoke unit heating element and or wicking.
-Add the fluid through the smoke stack hole as indicated in Figure 3.
+Add the fluid through the smoke stack hole.
 After adding the fluid, gently blow into the stack to eliminate any air bubbles.
 Do not overfill the unit as overfilling can cause the fluid to leak out and coat the interior engine components.
 When the smoke output begins to diminish while running the engine, an additional 10-15 drops of smoke fluid should be added or the smoke unit switch should be turned off.
-When storing the engine for long periods of time, you may want to add at least 15 drops of fluid to keep the wick soaked with fluid another 25 drops of fluid, letting the wick soak up the fluid for 15 minutes prior to operation.
+When storing the engine for long periods of time, you may want to add at least 15 drops of fluid to keep the wick soaked with fluid and prevent it from drying out.
+After removing the engine from storage, it is advisable to add another 25 drops of fluid, letting the wick soak up the fluid for 15 minutes prior to operation.